grundton/cloud_hands/README.md

 ```
 pip install -r requirements.txt
 ```

+If you receive an error with the `pip install -r requirements.txt` command, please check the [Known Bug Section](#Known-bugs).

 # Getting started
 Find some .wav or .aiff files you want to use and put them inside the samples folder.